tripti1410/sampleBlogSite/posts/fourthpost.md

 ---
-title: This is my fourth post.
+title: Civil Engineer to Frontend developer
 description: This is a post on My Blog about touchpoints and circling wagons.
 date: 2018-09-30
 tags: second-tag